-The root of the issue generally depends on the type of water system you have in your home.
-There’s also the possibility that air could be trapped in both the hot and cold water lines, in which case, you may need different treatments.
+The origin of the issue can vary depending on the type of water system in your home.
+It is also possible that air could be trapped in both the hot and cold water lines, in which case you might need different treatments.

-If you’ve checked your cold water feed and everything seems to be working fine, then the issue generally points towards your water heater.
+If you have checked your cold water feed and everything seems to be working smoothly, the issue is usually with air in your water heater itself.

-The process of heating water within a tank can sometimes cause a few air pockets.
-These can be large or small, but they usually disappear as the water is forced out.
-The air is also usually found at the top of the tank or high points within your water system.
+The process of heating water inside a tank sometimes creates air pockets.
+These can be large or small but they usually disappear when the water is forced out.
+The air is usually found at the top of the tank or at high points within your water system.

 However, sometimes the air follows the flow.
-If this is the case, you might notice a few spits at the faucet before the hot water gains a steady flow.
+If this is the case, you might notice a few sputters at the faucet before the hot water becomes a steady flow.

 How to Get Rid of Air in the Hot Water Line

-There are a few things to try, one of which is by simply running all the taps in your house until the air dissipates.
+The easiest method is to simply open all the taps in your house until the air dissipates.
 However, purging or bleeding your tank could give you better results.
-Besides, this is a task which should be done annually — or twice a year if you have a water well system.
+You should perform this maintenance task annually anyway — or twice a year if you have a water well system.

-You’ll want to make sure you’re purging the air correctly — you don’t want to create the opportunity for more to enter.
-Here’s how we do it:
+You need to make sure you purge the air correctly — you don’t want to create an opportunity for even more to enter.
+Here’s how to do it:

 1. Shut the Power Off

 It’s important to first turn off the power source for the water heater.
-Refer to your heater model handbook for specific instructions.
+Refer to your heater’s handbook for specific instructions.

 2. Let it Cool

-Leave the cold water feed on to allow the tank to fill.
-During this step, you should avoid opening any taps in the house.
-Doing so will cause more air to enter the system as you drain it.
+Leave the cold water feed open to allow the tank to fill.
+During this step, avoid opening any taps in the house.
+Opening taps will cause more air to enter the system as you drain it.

 3. Locate the Drain Tap

 The drain tap is usually located at the bottom of the unit.
-We suggest you lay some plastic or tarp underneath to prevent any water damage to your flooring.
-Next, you’ll have to attach a hose to the line and run it into an outside drain.
+We suggest laying some plastic or tarp beneath it to prevent any water damage to your floor.
+Next, attach a hose to the line and run it into an outside drain.

 4. Open the Drain Tap

-As you open the drain tap, cold water will continue to enter the tank — remember, the feed is still open.
-This will force the air plus any sediment out of the tank, so you’ll not only get rid of the air but also any build-ups.
+When you open the drain tap, cold water will continue to enter the tank — remember, the feed is still open.
+This will force the air and any sediment out of the tank, so you will not only get rid of the air but also any troublesome build-ups.

-Repeat this process until the water runs clean, or you don’t find any sediment in the bucket.
+Repeat this process until the water runs clear, or you don’t see any sediment in the bucket.
 The tank should now be drained and flushed through.

 5. Fill the Tank

 Once the tank is drained, it’s time to refill it.
-First, you’ll have to close the drain valve to make sure the water stays inside the tank.
-Only when the tank is full, turn the power back on.
+First, you need to close the drain valve to make sure the water stays inside the tank.
+Wait until the tank is full, then turn the power back on.

 Other Types of Systems

-It’s also very common to find air in the cold lines.
-How it got there and the severity of the problem may depend on your plumbing system.
-Aside from your water heater, here are some alternatives which could lead to air in both hot and cold lines.
+It’s also common to find air in the cold water lines.
+How it gets there and the severity of the problem will depend on your plumbing system.
+Other than your water heater, here are some alternatives that could lead to air in both hot and cold lines.

-With a well-water system, there are potentially three common causes of air in the line.
+With a well-water system, there are three common causes of air in the line.

 1. Check Valve

-The check valve can be a common issue in well-fed systems and one of the most important issues to look out for.
+The check valve can be a common problem in well-fed systems and one of the most important issues to look out for.
 You can usually find this situated near the pump.

-One reason is that it may have worked loose and is now sucking in air from the outside.
-If after inspection you confirm this is the case, a simple hand-tighten could suffice.
+One reason is that it might have become loose and is now sucking in air from the outside.
+If, after inspection, you confirm that this is the case, a simple hand-tighten could suffice.

-If a faulty check valve isn’t spotted and put right, it may well cause a serious problem.
-When drawing in air, it could also cause contaminants to enter your system.
+If a faulty check valve isn’t spotted and addressed, it could cause a serious problem.
+When drawing in air, it could also allow contaminants to enter your system.
 These might be harmful to you and your family’s health (1).

 2. Water Level